The diophantine equation $(2^{k}-1)(b^{k}-1)=y^{q}$: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:qqq}}

 Consider the Diophantine equation

+The case \(X=Y\) is impossible, since then \((X^q-1)^2=Z^q\) would imply \(X^q-1=U^q\) for some integer \(U\ge1\), hence \(X^q-U^q=1\).
+It remains to consider the case \(1<X<Y\).
 Our method is based on Bennett's work on rational approximation to algebraic numbers~\cite{Bennett:1997} and on his proof that, for every integer \(k \ge 3\), the Diophantine equation \((x^k-1)(y^k-1)=z^k-1\) has no non-trivial integer solutions with \(|z| \ge 2\)~\cite{Bennett:2007}.

 Let

 Then $ AB = Z^q.$ There exists a positive integer \( t \) such that

 Expanding the expression